Karu, Nasarawa State: Economy

-Geography

-Climate
+Geography/Climate

-The average temperature in Karu LGA, which has a total size of 2640 square kilometers, is 29 degrees Celsius.
+The average temperature in Karu LGA, which has a total size of 2640 square kilometres or 1020 square miles, is 29 degrees Celsius or 84 degrees Fahrenheit.
 A 1250 mm annual average rainfall is predicted for the region, and an average wind speed of 9 km/h is predicted for the local Governments Area.

 In Karu, the dry season is hot and partially cloudy, and the wet season is warm, unpleasant, and cloudy.
 It rarely falls below 56 °F or rises over 102 °F throughout the year, with the average temperature fluctuating between 62 °F and 95 °F.

 A daily high temperature of 92 °F is typical during the 2.5-month hot season, which runs from January 28 to April 13.
 With an average high temperature of 95 °F and low temperature of 72 °F, March is the hottest month of the year in Karu.

 A daily high temperature below 84 °F is typical during the 3.6-month cool season, which runs from June 21 to October 8.
 December, with average lows of 62 °F and highs of 89 °F, is the coldest month of the year in Karu.

+Cloud cover

 The average proportion of sky that is covered by clouds in Karu varies significantly seasonally throughout the year.

 In Karu, the clearer season starts about November 7 and lasts for 3.6 months, coming to a close around February 24.

 In Karu, January is the clearest month of the year, with the sky remaining clear, mostly clear, or partly overcast 53% of the time on average.

 Around February 24 marks the start of the year's cloudiest period, which lasts for 8.4 months and ends around November 7.

-May is the cloudiest month of the year in Karu, with the sky being cloudy or mostly cloudy 84% of the time on average during that month.
+May is the cloudiest month of the year in Karu, with the sky being overcast or mostly overcast 84% of the time on average during that month.